 We did a short walk around Inverness and were on the road again.
-I believe that after all the excitement of the day, Inverness was more of a disappointment.
+I believe that after all the excitement of the day, Inverness was more a disappointment than anything else.

 We passed Fort Augustus but didn’t stop as I was already in the beyond and only dreamed of a good night sleep.
 30 min more drive and we arrived at our last stop for the night – Sprinburn B&B. I’ll share more about it next time, but to say that we were happy with our accommodation would be an understatement.

-My knee gave up completely.
-It was swollen and was craving sleep, but the day was so amazing.
+At the end of the day my knee gave up completely.
+It was swollen and I was craving sleep, but the day was so amazing.
 I knew that the memory of the pain will fade, but the memories that we made along the way will stay for many many years.